 For a boost in vitamin C to help get your immune system ready for the winter season, eat lots of bell peppers—especially red bell peppers.
 They’re not just a great addition to salads or pizza, but they’re also a great way to get some much-needed beta carotene into your diet.
 It may not seem possible, but a bell pepper has three times as much vitamin C as an orange does.

 These dark-green leafy vegetables contain lutein, which helps protect against macular degeneration and cataracts.
 Kale and swiss chard are extremely rich in beta carotene, vitamin C, vitamin E, and folate.
 These veggies are also high in calcium, which is vital for strong bones, and high in magnesium, which helps keep nerve and muscle cells healthy.

 10. Sweet Potatoes

-Much more nutritionally dense than white-potato counterparts, these seasonal favorites are not just delicious, they are also a healthy choice.
+Much more nutritionally dense than their white-potato counterparts, these seasonal favorites are both a delicious and healthy choice.
 They are an excellent source of vitamin A and iron, as well as some anti-inflammatory benefits.
 So, this holiday season, enjoy your sweet potatoes without feeling guilty.

 Including these vitamin and nutrient-rich superfoods in your diet will help to boost your immune system and prepare you for the upcoming winter season.
 Chock full of valuable vitamins, minerals, and antioxidants, these fall superfoods are the first line of defense against the effects of aging and disease.
 The best thing is that they are all readily available—check your local farmers’ market and supermarket produce departments on your next shopping trip.